jacksund/simmate/docs/parameters.md

 --------------------------

 ## max_stoich_factor
-The maximum stoichiometric ratio that will be analyzed.
-In a binary system evolutionary search, this only look at non-reduced compositions up to the max_stoich_factor.
+This is the maximum stoichiometric ratio that will be analyzed.
+In a binary system evolutionary search, this will only look at non-reduced compositions up to the max_stoich_factor.
 For example, this means Ca2N and max factor of 4 would only look up to Ca8N4 and skip any compositions with more atoms (e.g. Ca10N5 is skipped)

 === "yaml"
     ``` yaml